gothamjs/framework/README.md

 # Gotham JS Framework

 Gotham is a web application framework for front-end development.
-I'm crafting a lot of web applications with Laravel or Rails and I never found a simple front-end framework to manage my Javascript.
-I wanted to code my front-end with an expressive syntax, install a package and use it without pain, a require/include function like all others languages, execute something when i need it, and a simple logic.
+After crafting many web applications using Laravel and Rails I couldn't find a simple front-end framework to manage my Javascript.
+I wanted to code my front-end with an expressive syntax, install a package and use it without andy pain.
+To require/include functions like you can in others languages, execute something when i need it, and do it all in an elegant, logical way.

 Gotham was born.